 - Let them interact with service providers.
 Should you avail professional services like movers, make sure you take time to let your teenagers interact with them.
 This can help them get used to the idea of interacting with adults as they grow up.
 Letting movers share their experiences with your teenagers can also give them a bit of a new perspective to life.

 Moving with Teenagers: Let Them Help (or MAKE Them Help!)

 With the above tips in mind, it’s important to remember that your teenagers are actually very capable of helping you out with conducting your move.
 In fact, their new perspective on growing up and becoming an adult can use a “real life experience” such as helping you out with the move.
-When we treat our teenagers seriously, or at least as children about to become adults, they can become more cooperative and understanding of the moving process.
-If you have more tips on how we can engage more with our teenagers, please feel free to share them with us!
+When we treat teenagers seriously, or at least as children about to become adults, they can become more cooperative and understanding of the moving process.
+If you have more tips on how we can engage more with your teenagers, please feel free to share them with me!